 There’s no question that my 2018/19 cross-country ski season was a huge commitment.
-However, it was primarily based on whether or not I had time to complete my work and, to a lesser degree, the snow conditions.
-You’d think it would be more based on the weather and snow conditions, but any day of cross-country skiing is a good day of skiing!
+However, it was primarily based on whether or not I had time to complete my work.
+And, to a lesser degree, it depended upon the snow conditions.
+You’d think it would be more based on the weather and snow conditions.
+However, any day of cross-country skiing is a good day of skiing!

-I intentionally didn’t have a routine skiing schedule so I could learn to adapt to any environment and, ultimately, become a well-rounded skier.
+I intentionally didn’t have a routine skiing schedule.
+Instead, I wanted to learn to adapt to any environment and, ultimately, become a well-rounded skier.

-I went out when it was bluebird skies and blizzards.
-I skied in powder and across wind-scoured and icy snow.
+I skied under bluebird skies and during blizzards.
+Powder days and skiing across wind-scoured and icy snow was equally fun.
 I skied at groomed resorts and broke my own trail in fresh snow.
 Sometimes I skied first thing in the morning, while other days I skied in the late afternoon or evening.
 It didn’t matter when I went skiing because it was all adventure.

-A rewarding byproduct of lacking a structured schedule, was that I was required to be adaptable and willing to subject myself to adverse conditions.
+A rewarding byproduct of lacking a structured schedule is that it required being adaptable and willing to subject myself to adverse conditions.
 I can’t think of an experience more adventurous than that!

 Since I opted to ski shorter distances more often, I actually had time to go to work, complete side projects, and participate in other extracurricular activities with friends and family.